Entity Matching using Large Language Models: Introduction

-\begin{enumerate} \item \textbf{Range of prompts:} We experiment with a wider range of zero-shot and few-shot prompts compared to the related work~\cite{foundationalWrangleVLDB2022,zhangJellyfishLargeLanguage2023,peetersUsingChatGPTEntity2023a,fanCostEffectiveInContextLearning2023}.
+\begin{enumerate} \item \textbf{Range of prompts:} We experiment with a wider range of zero-shot and few-shot prompts compared to the related work~\cite{foundationalWrangleVLDB2022,zhangJellyfishLargeLanguage2023,peetersUsingChatGPTEntity2023a,fanCostEffectiveInContextLearning2023,wang2024match}.
 This allows us to present a more nuanced picture of the strengths and weaknesses of the different approaches. \item \textbf{No single best prompt:} We show that there is no single best prompt per model or per dataset but that the best prompt depends on the model/dataset combination. \item \textbf{Prompt sensitivity:} We are first to investigate the sensitivity of LLMs concerning variations of entity matching prompts.
-Our experiments show that the matching performance of many LLMs is strongly influenced by prompt variations while the performance of other models is rather stable. \item \textbf{LLMs versus PLMs:} We show that GPT4 without any task-specific training data outperforms fully fine-tuned PLMs on 3 out of 4 e-commerce datasets and achieves a comparable performance for bibliographic data.
+Our experiments show that the matching performance of many LLMs is strongly influenced by prompt variations while the performance of other models is rather stable. \item \textbf{LLMs versus PLMs:} We show that GPT4 without any task-specific training data outperforms fine-tuned PLMs on 3 out of 4 e-commerce datasets and achieves a comparable performance for bibliographic data.
 We are the first to compare the generalization performance of LLM- and PLM-based matchers for unseen entities.
-PLM-based matchers perform poor on entities that are not part of any pair in the training set~\cite{akbarian2022probing,peeters2023wdc}.
-LLMs do not have this problem as they perform well without task-specific training data. \item \textbf{Hosted versus open-source LLMs:} We perform a cost analysis of hosted LLMs and show that open-source LLMs can reach a similar F1 performance as hosted LLMs given that a small amount of task-specific training data or matching knowledge in the form of rules is available. \item \textbf{Fine-tuning:} We are the first to experiment with fine-tuning a hosted LLM for entity matching.
-Our results show that fine-tuning significantly improves the performance of the LLM without harming its ability to generalize across datasets. \item \textbf{Explanations and automated error analysis:} We are first to use a LLM for generating structured explanations of matching decisions.
+PLM-based matchers perform poorly on entities that are not part of any pair in the training set~\cite{akbarian2022probing,peeters2023wdc}.
+LLMs do not have this problem as they perform well without task-specific training data. \item \textbf{Hosted versus open-source LLMs:} We show that open-source LLMs can reach a similar F1 performance as hosted LLMs given that a small amount of task-specific training data or matching knowledge in the form of rules is available. \item \textbf{Fine-tuning:} We compare fine-tuning hosted and open-source LLMs for entity matching.
+Our results show that fine-tuning significantly improves the performance of the LLMs.
+GPT-mini retains strong generalization capability across datasets, whereas fine-tuning reduces generalizability for the Llama models. \item \textbf{Explanations and automated error analysis:} We are first to use an LLM to generate structured explanations for matching decisions.
 We further demonstrate that the model can automatically identify potential causes of matching errors by analyzing explanations of wrong decisions. \end{enumerate}